nloetkemann/modular-bot/README.md

 > Hint: the name is case sensitive so, take care the name in your
 > config.yaml matches the name of the yaml file of the plugin

+> Hint2: use the Nothing plugin to catch all wrong inputs and
+> the help plugin to provide help for every activated plugin.
+> The Help plugin should be the last but one plugin in the list.
+> The Nothing plugin should be at the end of the list

 ## Write your own plugin